How to Become a Teacher

 Taking Your Education Career a Degree Further

 After earning your bachelor’s degree and state teacher certifications, you may decide to go on to earn a master’s degree in education.
-If you’ve been teaching for a few years, a master’s degree in education administration could prepare you for the role of principal or vice-principal, or a master’s degree in special education can prepare you to offer specialized support to students If you’re looking for another way to make a difference in your school community, you might decide to pursue a master’s degree in school counseling.
+If you’ve been teaching for a few years, a master’s degree in education administration could prepare you for the role of Principal or Vice Principal, or a master’s degree in special education can prepare you to offer specialized support to students if you’re looking for another way to make a difference in your school community, you might decide to pursue a master’s degree in school counseling.

-Master’s degrees are generally at least 30 credits, and can be taken online or in a traditional classroom setting.
+Master’s degrees are generally at least 30 credits and can be taken online or in a traditional classroom setting.
 The number of classes you take at one time can determine the amount of time it takes you to complete your master’s degree.

 No matter what degree you seek, as a teacher, you’re destined to be a lifelong learner.
 With every new subject or lesson you teach, your perspective will change and grow.
-Throughout your teaching career, there are going to be new strategies to try, new regulations to implement, and new research about how to better reach students.
+Throughout your teaching career, there are going to be new strategies to try, new regulations to implement, and new research on how to better reach students.
 Communicating with fellow teachers, collaborating on lessons, and checking in with students will help you become the teacher you aspire to be.

 At GMercyU's School of Education, we've compiled a team of dedicated professors who are committed to helping you hone your own superpowers on your quest to become a teacher.
-With tools such as Teachscape Technology, Teacher Apprentice Program (TAP) and student teaching, you will gain the hands-on experience needed to transform the lives of your students.
+With tools such as the Teacher Apprentice Program (TAP) and student teaching, you will gain the hands-on experience needed to transform the lives of your students.

-- Through GMercyU’s Teacher Apprentice Program (TAP), undergraduate education majors participate in classroom observations beginning in their very first semester on campus, and then continue to gain valuable hands-on experience through pre-student and student teaching opportunities.
+- Through GMercyU’s Teacher Apprentice Program (TAP), undergraduate education majors participate in classroom observations beginning in their very first semester on campus and then continue to gain valuable hands-on experience through pre-student and student teaching opportunities.